musselwhizzle/Focus-Points/docs/Focus Points.md

 The text pane right to the photo view comprises three groups:
 - Image information
-- Camera settings
+- Shooting information
 - Focus information

-Image information and camera settings are largely taken from the Lightroom catalog, so this information is available for every photo.
+Image information and Shooting information are largely taken from the Lightroom catalog, so this information is available for every photo.
 Depending on the availability of information in the makernotes, these two sections may be expanded to include various camera-specific information such as crop mode, drive mode, shot number, etc., which may be useful in the context of evaluating focus results.

 Focus information is only available for photos for which the corresponding image file contains complete metadata.
 See [Scope and Limitations](#1-scope-and-limitations) for more detailed information.